 A subdomain is a subsection of your website that exists as a subdirectory in your public_html folder.
-Subdomains use a prefix in conjunction with the domain name.
+Subdomains use a prefix in conjunction with the second-level domain name.
 For example, if the registered domain name was

-example.com, the subdomain will be
+example.com, the subdomain could be

 Subdomains can be useful for creating unique user accounts for “vanity domains.”
 This is helpful if, for example, you have a blog, or any other type of website that uses a domain specifically titled for a user.